muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 6431
 * Based on 6428 but longer with 100e6 steps.
+* Compare to 6428 as both use the same settings.
+* Compare to 6411.
+Both use LSTM and are running for same step count.
+6411 was so far the best LSTM run in the two rooms setting.

 ##
 * Look at LSTM settings?
 * Maybe using 20e6 steps.

+# Note
+* We can move the plot script to also only load the results from the pickle file.

 # Advisory
 * Are parallel processes even possible with the unity config files?
 Dat seems questionable ... feature may need another look.